-Important note 2: You must be able to work with Firefox.
-Other browsers such as Internet Explorer and Safari do not have the range of add-in extensions (tools) that we will be using in this course.
+Important note 2: You must be able to work with Firefox or Chrome.
+Other browsers such as Internet Explorer and Safari do not have the range of add-in extensions (plugin tools) that we will be using in this course.

-The MoodleBites for Theme Designers is 8 weeks in duration (with an optional and additional self-study week) and is perfect for teachers and course creators who know the basics of Moodle, enjoy graphic design and web design, and wish to adapt and develop customised Moodle 2.0 Themes.
-Each week contains approximately 2-3 hours work, although this varies greatly depending on your experience with Moodle and Themes, and how much extension work you wish to complete
+The MoodleBites for Theme Design course is facilitated and 5 weeks in duration (with an optional and additional self-study week) and is perfect for designers and administrators who know the basics of Moodle, enjoy graphic design and web design, and wish to adapt and develop a customised Moodle Theme for their site.
+Each week contains approximately 3-5 hours work, although this varies greatly depending on your experience with Moodle and Themes, and how much extension work you wish to complete

-Designed for existing Moodle users and web designers using Moodle 2.x.
+Designed for existing Moodle users and web designers using Moodle 2.9 or higher.

 This course includes HTML, CSS, and PHP coding examples and tasks.

 This course is NOT suitable for new Moodle users and is intended for Administrators wanting to develop a Theme for their own site.

-- Lead facilitator for MoodleBites for Theme Designers is Miriam Laidlaw (E-learning consultant and Theme developer with HRDNZ Moodle Partner), and co-facilitated by at least one other MCCC and experienced international Moodler
+- Lead facilitator for MoodleBites for Theme Designers is Richard Jones (senior e-learning consultant and Theme developer with HRDNZ (Moodle Partner), and co-facilitated by at least one other MCCC and experienced international Moodler

-The fee for MoodleBites for Theme Designers is NZ$399+GST per person.
+The fee for MoodleBites Theme Design is USD $399+GST per person.

-If you book two people at the same time we discount BOTH to a special rate of NZ$349+GST (save $100!)
+If you book two people at the same time we discount BOTH to a special rate of USD $349 (save $100!)

 You can register for this course using the "Register Now" link on the Front Page.

-The MoodleBites for Theme Designers course runs just 3 times each year starting on the following dates;
+The MoodleBites Theme Design course runs just twice each year starting on the following dates;

 - 1st October